Gísli Þorgeir Kristjánsson: Club career

 Gísli Þorgeir Kristjánsson made his debut for his boyhood club FH in the 2015/2016 season but it wasn't until the next season where he made his breakthrough to the first team.
 In the summer of 2018 he moved to the German Handball Bundesliga to THW Kiel, where he signed a three-year contract.
 With Kiel he won the DHB-Pokal in 2019 and became German champion 2020.

 In 2020, he transferred to SC Magdeburg.
 He won the IHF Super Globe 2021, and the 2020–21 EHF European League.
 In 2022 he got a silver medal in EHF European League, and became German Champion.
 He also won 2022 IHF Super Globe.

 He was awarded MVP of the 2022–23 Handball-Bundesliga, and of the 2022–23 EHF Champions League Final four.

 International career

 At the U-18 European Championship 2016 in Croatia Gísli was the most successful Icelandic shooter with 53 goals.
 On 26 October 2017 he made his debut for the Icelandic national team in a 31:29-victory against Sweden in friendly.

+At the 2026 European Men's Handball Championship he finished 4th with Iceland, losing to Denmark in the semifinal and Croatia in the third-place playoff.
+He had the most assists of any player at the tournament with 62.